Jeanne M. Holm: Cold War

 Holm returned from overseas in 1952 and became the first woman to attend the Air Command and Staff College at Maxwell Air Force Base in Montgomery, Alabama.
 She was then assigned to Headquarters U.S. Air Force in Washington, DC, as a personnel plans and programs officer in the Office of the Deputy Chief of Staff, Personnel.

 Her next assignment was as chief of manpower in Allied Air Forces Southern Europe, a North Atlantic Treaty Organization headquarters, in Naples, Italy, where she served for four years.
 She returned to Headquarters U.S. Air Force in 1961 and was assigned as congressional staff officer for the director of manpower and organization.
 For her work in this assignment, she was awarded the Legion of Merit.

 WAF

-In November 1965 Holm was appointed director of Women in the Air Force (WAF), in the Office of the Deputy Chief of Staff, Personnel.
+In November 1965 Holm was appointed director of Women's Air Force (WAF), in the Office of the Deputy Chief of Staff, Personnel.
 Her appointment was extended twice, making her the longest-serving WAF director.
 She was responsible for overall staff cognizance of and advice on matters concerning military women in the Air Force.
 During her tenure, policies affecting women were updated, WAF strength more than doubled, job and assignment opportunities greatly expanded, and uniforms modernized.
 She was an active proponent for expanding the opportunities for women to serve in the Armed Forces and a catalyst for changing their roles and career opportunities within the Air Force.
 Historian Walter J. Boyne acknowledged her "enormous influence on the role of women in the Air Force".
 For her exceptionally meritorious service in this assignment, she was awarded the Air Force Distinguished Service Medal.